vantix-bio

 Reconstituted Storage

-Refrigerated (2-8°C): Standard laboratory practice suggests using reconstituted peptides within 2-4 weeks when stored in bacteriostatic water under refrigeration.
+Refrigerated (2-8°C): Commonly used within 2-4 weeks when stored in bacteriostatic water

-Frozen (-20°C): Extended stability may be possible, but freeze-thaw cycles can degrade peptides.
-Single-use aliquots are recommended if freezing reconstituted solution.
+Frozen (-20°C): Extended stability possible but freeze-thaw cycles degrade peptides.
+Single-use aliquots recommended if freezing reconstituted solution.

 Critical variable: Reconstituted peptide stability depends on pH, solvent composition, and storage temperature.
-Bacteriostatic water (0.9% benzyl alcohol) may extend shelf life compared to sterile water by inhibiting bacterial growth in laboratory storage conditions.
+Bacteriostatic water (0.9% benzyl alcohol) extends shelf life compared to sterile water by inhibiting bacterial growth.

 Frequently Asked Questions